Bullet Striation Comparison and the Comparison Microscope

 Consecutive matching striae (CMS) is the criterion most widely used by AFTE-trained examiners to support a conclusion of identification.
 A CMS sequence is a run of adjacent striae on the evidence bullet that aligns, stria by stria, with a corresponding run on the test-fire bullet.
 The key word is consecutive: a scattered set of individually matching striae carries little weight because random similarities between different barrels can produce isolated coincidental matches.
 A run of six, eight, or twelve consecutive striae that match without interruption is a much more improbable coincidence.

 Albert Biasotti and later John Murdock developed quantitative CMS thresholds based on empirical studies of consecutively manufactured barrels.
-Biasotti's criteria (published in the Journal of the Association of Firearm and Toolmark Examiners, 1989) specified that two or more groups of CMS with at least six CMS each, or one group of at least twelve CMS, constituted sufficient basis for an identification conclusion.
+Biasotti's criteria (developed from his 1959 Journal of Forensic Sciences study and later refined with Murdock in the AFTE Journal, 1984) specified that two or more groups of CMS with at least six CMS each, or one group of at least twelve CMS, constituted sufficient basis for an identification conclusion.
 Murdock's later refinements incorporated probability modelling of random match rates across different land impressions.

 The AFTE Theory of Identification (1985, reproduced in AFTE Glossary 6th edition 2013) frames the conclusion categories that most AFTE-member laboratories use.
 An examiner may conclude: